fedebarabas/step-to-dae/README.md

 .step-to-.dae
 =============

-Little program to convert 3D models in .step format to .dae format using FreeCAD and Meshlab
+Script that helps to convert 3D models in .step format to .dae format using FreeCAD and Meshlab

 Introduction
 ------------